rotki/rotki/docs/api.rst

 .. http:get:: /api/(version)/trades

-   Doing a GET on this endpoint will return all trades.
-They can be further
+   Doing a GET on this endpoint will return all trades of the current user.
+They can be further filtered by time range and/or location.

    **Example Request**: